 61.340 Election of trustees by alumni.
-The alumni of the university or college, who have been graduates three years, shall have the right to elect three trustees at the first election under ORS 61.310 to 61.360: One for the term of three years, one for the term of one year, and each year thereafter, perpetually, one trustee for the term of three years.
+The alumni of the university or college, who have been graduates three years, shall have the right to elect three trustees at the first election under ORS 61.310 to 61.360: One for the term of three years, one for the term of two years, and one for the term of one year, and each year thereafter, perpetually, one trustee for the term of three years.
 However, the board of trustees shall determine the day, the number necessary to constitute a quorum, and make additional regulations relative to this election.